ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 ### Change the model status in IBM OpenPages
 {: #mrm-risk-openpages-mrg-ops-review2}

 As part of the overall model risk governance workflow, the models you create are typically worked on by several different personas or job roles.
 For example, there might be a data scientist who is the model owner, a model validator, and model reviewer.
-For the purposes of the beta, you will act in all of these roles to see how the model can progress from one status to the next.
+For the purposes of the tutorial, you will act in all of these roles to see how the model can progress from one status to the next.

 To do this, you must open the model and use the Actions drop-down   box to set the model status.
 Use the ID, such as OpenPagesAdministrator that was given to you to be the model owner, validator, and final approver.
 For the next part of the tutorial, you’ll want the status to be Approved for Deployment.

 1. In IBM OpenPages, locate the model you want to promote.